FAQs

 Notice in relation to the Central Credit Register

-The purpose is to inform you in respect of each of your and NAMA’s obligations in relation to the Central Credit Register (“the CCR”), which is being established and operated by the Central Bank of Ireland under the Credit Reporting Act 2013 (the Credit Reporting Act).
+The purpose is to inform you in respect of each of your and NAMA’s obligations in relation to the Central Credit Register (“the CCR”), which was established and is operated by the Central Bank of Ireland under the Credit Reporting Act 2013 (the Credit Reporting Act).

 What is the Central Credit Register?